Desmosy/desmosy/README.md

 - 🤝 I know a little bit of everything :V : painting, sketching, writing, designing, illustration and coding?

-- 💬 Well, not a John Carmack, but definitely can help you with react, vite, angular, python, javascript, java
+- 💬 Well, not a John Carmack, but definitely can help you with react, vite, angular, python, javascript, c#, java

 <p align="left">